ykhli/AI-RPi-detection/README.md

 ## AI Raspberry Pi Cat Detection 🐱

-A hardware starter kit for cat detection and narration .... on your Raspberry Pi! 🥧🍓
+A hardware AI starter kit for cat detection and narration .... on your Raspberry Pi! 🥧🍓

 Demo (sound on 🔊):